danielaparker/jsoncons/doc/ref/json_type_traits.md

 inform the `jsoncons` library that the type is already specialized.

-`JSONCONS_MEMBER_TRAITS_DECL` is a macro that simplifies the creation of the necessary boilerplate for your own types.
+`JSONCONS_MEMBER_TRAITS_DECL` is a macro that simplifies the creation of the necessary boilerplate from member data.
+If used, it must be placed outside any namespace blocks.

+`JSONCONS_GETTER_CTOR_TRAITS_DECL` is a macro that simplifies the creation of the necessary boilerplate from getter functions and a constructor.
 If used, it must be placed outside any namespace blocks.

 ### Specializations